The Zoist

 The Zoist: A Journal of Cerebral Physiology & Mesmerism, and Their Applications to Human Welfare was a British journal, devoted to the promotion of the theories and practices (and the collection and dissemination of reports of the applications) of the pseudoscientific concepts of mesmerism and phrenology, and the enterprise of "connecting and harmonizing practical science with little understood laws governing the mental structure of man".
-The name derived from the Greek word Zoe (ζωή) meaning "life".
-The Zoist was published quarterly, without a break, for fifteen years: from March 1843 until January 1856.
+With its name derived from the Greek word Zoe (ζωή) meaning "life".
+The Zoist was published quarterly, without a break, for fifteen years: from April 1843 until January 1856.

 Edited by John Elliotson, the founder, and former president of the London Phrenological Society, who had been expelled from the University College Hospital in 1838 for his mesmeric practices, and William Collins Engledue, a former President of the British Phrenological Association, who was ostracized by both his medical colleagues for his dedication to mesmerism and phrenology, and by the majority of phrenologists for his rejection of their "socio-religious", spiritual position, in favour of a scientific, materialist, brain-centred position that, in effect, reduced mental operations to physical forces.

 "The Zoist was a materialist journal; it repudiated metaphysics and argued that everything—including human thinking—could be explained through the laws of the physical universe ..."

 The journal

-The Zoist's first edition was published in January 1843.
-It was published quarterly, without a break, for fifteen years from March 1843 until January 1856, and each quarterly issue cost 2s.6d.
+The Zoist's first edition was published in April 1843.
+The journal was printed on high quality paper, and issued quarterly to its subscribers, without a break, for fifteen years from April 1843 until January 1856.
+Each quarterly issue cost 2s.6d.

-It was also published in annual volumes; and the first twelve annual volumes were published simultaneously by Hippolyte Ballière, in London, J.B.
+It was also published for a wider readership in annual volumes; and the first twelve annual volumes were published simultaneously by Hippolyte Ballière, in London, J.B.
 Ballière, in Paris, and T.O.
 Weigel, in Leipzig; the thirteenth and last volume was published by Arthur Hall, Virtue, and Co., in London.

+Well-written in crisp, scientific English, it was devoted to the propagation of information about the applications of phrenology (rather than its theories) and to the collection, storage, and dissemination of reports of the therapeutic efficacy of applied mesmerism (with even less treatment of mesmeric theories than of phrenological theories).
+In part, it acted as a disciplinary clearing house for information and the experiences of both amateur and professional practitioners (and their subjects) from all over Great Britain, and its colonies; and it placed great stress on the well-demonstrated usefulness of mesmerism, not only in the alleviation of disease and suffering, but in the provision of pain-free surgery, especially amputations.

+Over time, the journal concentrated more and more on mesmerism and less on phrenology, due in part to the evolving interests of Elliotson and Engledue, but mainly due to the fact that phrenologists were contributing far fewer articles than were mesmerists.